VibrantRoleplay/vib_fleecaheist/README.md

 # Why is there no middle table loot like other bank heist resources?

 Fleeca banks are small banks, with small holdings.
-The table in the middle would typically be used to stand stuff on when openeing your own safety deposit box.
-NOT for storing masses of cash
+The table in the middle would typically be used to stand stuff on when opening your own safety deposit box NOT for storing masses of cash

 # Why isn't there any cash trolleys?